 You need to use the canned version of coconut milk- not the kind that comes in a carton.
 You can use full-fat or lite coconut milk.
 The full fat will be a little creamier but the lite will save fat and calories.
 The nutrition content on the recipe card is based on using full-fat coconut milk.

 You end up with about 1 3/4 cups.
 Even though you use more liquid to begin with, the moisture will somewhat evaporate as it is cooking, making it thicker and creamier.

 Store this creamer in a tightly covered jar.
 It fits perfectly in a one-pint jar.
 Keep in the fridge and pull it out only when needed.

 I have kept and used mine for a little over a week and have had no problem.

-Yes it will.
-Take it out and thaw in the refrigerator when you are ready to use it.
-Give it a good shake before using?
+Yes, it will.
+Take it out and thaw it in the refrigerator when you are ready to use it.
+Give it a good shake before using it.

 If you do that, I suggest monk fruit sweetener because you can cook with it.
 Read your package though.
 I have one package that claims it is a one-to-one sweetener, and another that says it is 2x’s sweeter than sugar.
 You can always add a little, taste, and then add more.

 Some yummy seasonal baked goods from Veggie Fun Kitchen would be fantastic to accompany your coffee with pumpkin creamer